 The land around Girdwood sank eight feet during the earthquake of 1964.
 The waters of Turnagain Arm rushed in and flooded the town, forcing residents to relocate two miles up the valley.

-Today, the Alyeska Prince Hotel, a 60 passenger aerial tramway, and world-class skiing bring visitors from all over the world to Girdwood.
+Today, Alyeska Resort, a 60 passenger aerial tramway, and world-class skiing bring visitors from all over the world to Girdwood.
 Even so, the community retains its small-town charm, a place rich with history and the colorful folks who call it home.

 A handful of miners staked claims on Bird Creek in 1897.
 When the census was taken in 1900, six miners lived at Bird Creek.
 Bird Creek miners recovered barely enough to meet their expenses.
 Although mining was a bust, construction of the railroad stimulated the growth of this small settlement.
 In 1909, a sawmill was moved from Glacier Creek (Girdwood) to Bird Creek to provide timber and piling that would extend the railroad from Kern Creek west along Turnagain Arm.
 The sawmill employed 35 men, ten horses and a donkey engine.
 Weekly mail service from Seward over the trail to Iditarod and Nome began in 1914.
 The Iditarod Trail over Crow Pass was often windy and avalanche prone.
 An alternate route took dog teams past Bird and on to Indian where they could more safely traverse Ship Creek Valley toward Knik.
 Railroad workers were stationed at a sectionhouse at Bird Creek, which served as a flag stop along the tracks until the 1950s.